37 Best Things To Do In Florence, Italy

 Brunelleschi’s Dome

-The secret of this structure’s balance is in the jointing game (in a ‘fishbone fashion’) making the dome a complex, but perfect mechanical device.
+The secret of this structure’s balance is in the jointing game (in a ‘fishbone fashion’), making the dome a complex but perfect mechanical device.
 Built from different materials, it stands at 116 meters (380.5 feet), rendering it the largest masonry vault in the world.

-Opening times vary so you may want to check the official website for more accurate information.
+Opening times vary, so you may want to check the official website for more accurate information.

 The Florence Baptistery: The Baptistery of San Giovanni

 The octagonal baptistery stands in both Piazza del Duomo and Piazza San Giovanni.
-It is one of oldest buildings in the city (1059 and 1128) and has the status of a minor basilica.
+It is one of the oldest buildings in the city (1059 and 1128) and has the status of a minor basilica.
 Named after St. John the Baptist, the patron saint of Florence, it is one of the monuments that represents the civic identity of the city.

 Grandiose and imposing, it has been the location of many famous baptisms, with the likes of the Medici family and Dante Alighieri.
 Michelangelo was particularly struck by one of Lorenzo Ghiberti’s doors on the north side, he called it The Door of Paradise.